rolling-scopes-school/tasks/epam/async-race.md

 ### README.md
 When your solution is implemented, please include the checklist below in the `README.md`.
 Check all implemented features, then calculate your score and put it at the top of the `README.md`.

-Also, please deploy the UI to gh-pages, Netlify, or a similar service, and put the link at the top of the `README.md` (alone with the calculated score).
+Also, please deploy the UI to gh-pages, AWS Amplify, Netlify, or a similar service, and put the link at the top of the `README.md` (alone with the calculated score).

 ## Checklist

+## 🚀 UI Deployment
+- [ ] **Deployment Platform:** Successfully deploy the UI on one of the following platforms: GitHub Pages, AWS Amplify, Netlify, or a similar service.

+## ✅ Requirements to Commits and Repository

+- [ ] **Commit guidelines compliance:** Ensure that all commits follow the specified commit guidelines, thereby promoting a clear and consistent commit history.
+This includes using meaningful commit messages that accurately describe the changes made.

+- [ ] **Checklist included in README.md:** Include the project's checklist in the README.md file.
+Mark all implemented features to provide a clear overview of the project's completion status.

+- [ ] **Score calculation:** Use this checklist to calculate your score.
+Check all implemented features, then calculate your score and put it at the top of the `README.md`.

+- [ ] **UI Deployment link in README.md**: Place the link to the deployed UI at the top of the README.md file, alongside the calculated score.

 ## 🏁 Basic Structure (85 points)